Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 #### Mac {#Mac}

-1. Skip this step for current Psychtoolbox 3.0.17 or later with Matlab R2014b or later.
+1. Skip this step for Psychtoolbox 3.0.17 or later with Matlab R2014b or later.
     [Also skip it with GNU/Octave if you already have HomeBrew installed][homebrew] Go to step 2 instead.

     Otherwise get and install Subversion from somewhere, e.g., HomeBrew.